Why You Should Not Use Home Equity to Pay off Debt

-While it’s important to reduce your debt load it’s also important that you take the right steps to do so.
+While it’s important to reduce your debt load, it’s also crucial that you take the right steps to do so.
 There are certain methods you may consider for paying off debt that could do more harm than good.
 Tapping into your home equity, for example, might be at the top of the list.

 Home equity refers to your ownership stake in your home.
 It's the difference between what your home is worth and what you owe on the mortgage.

-There are two primary ways to access the equity in your home to pay debt: home equity loans or a home equity line of credit.
+There are two primary ways to access the equity in your home to pay the debt: home equity loans or a home equity line of credit.
 A home equity loan can offer a lump sum of funding you could use to pay off or consolidate credit cards or other debts.
 A home equity line of credit is a revolving line of credit you can borrow against as needed.
-For the purposes of consolidating and paying off debt, a home equity loan is likely more appropriate.
+To consolidate and pay off debt, a home equity loan is likely more appropriate.

 Under the Tax Cuts and Jobs Act, the interest paid on home equity loans or home equity lines of credit is only deductible if the funds are used to make substantial improvements to the home.

-If we’re talking about a mortgage or car loan we’re dealing with secured debt.
-This just means that the underlying asset is used as collateral for the loan.
+If we’re talking about a mortgage or car loan, we’re dealing with secured debt.
+Secured means that the underlying asset is used as collateral for the loan.
 What that means is that if you fail to make the payments on a home equity loan, the bank could initiate foreclosure proceedings against you.
 In other words, you could lose your home, which is a poor trade-off for wiping out your credit card debt.

 You can borrow up to $50,000 or half of your vested account balance from your 401(k), whichever is less.

 Something else to consider is the impact if you leave or lose your job before the loan is paid off.
 Typically, 401(k) loans must be repaid in full within 60 to 90 days after termination.
-If the loan is not paid in full it will be treated as a distribution.
-Distributions are taxable and if you’re under age 59 1/2 they're subject to an additional 10% early withdrawal penalty.
+If the loan is not paid in full, it will be treated as a distribution.
+Distributions are taxable, and if you’re under the age of 59½, they're subject to an additional 10% early withdrawal penalty.
 That could result in an unexpected tax bill when you file your return.

 The same rules apply for cashing out an old 401(k) from a previous employer or for withdrawals made from a traditional IRA.
 An exception is if you have a Roth IRA.
 With this type of retirement account, you can withdraw your original contributions at any time, with no tax penalty.
 But again, you could end up sacrificing returns on your investment dollars for the sake of paying off debt.

-- Make more than the minimum payment each month.
-When you make just the minimum payment on your credit card you’re doing little more than paying finance charges.
-This means you’ll be repaying this debt for many years.
+Make more than the minimum payment each month.
+When you make just the minimum payment on your credit card, you’re doing little more than paying finance charges.
+This minimum principal payment means you’ll be repaying this debt for many years.